Published On: May 19th, 2022Tags: , , , ,

 As more and more Americans have transitioned to remotely working from home offices, not only may work look different, but it can certainly feel different as well.

-Over the past few years, our nationwide team of mobile physical therapists at MovementX have seen an uptick in cases of work-related neck pain, lower back stiffness, plantar fasciitis, carpal tunnel syndrome, and more.
+Over the past few years, I’ve seen an uptick in cases of work-related neck pain, lower back stiffness, plantar fasciitis, carpal tunnel syndrome, and mid-back pain.

 What is the “Perfect” Posture?

-First things first, let’s bust this myth.
+Ok before we get too into it, let’s play ‘Myth Busters’ for a second and dive further into if a perfect posture does in fact exist.
 Some believe the perfect posture may be firm and rigid like a soldier at attention, whereas others think your body should be in a more reclined and relaxed position.

 So what is the best posture?
 Your next one.
 That brings us to our first tip…